RayAUS/10-Man-Ranked-Bot/README.md

 ### Bot Status [Here!](https://stats.uptimerobot.com/7MKDkuzWv7)

 ## Source-Code
-To use the code, download code and to complile js file use `'npm run tsc'`, then to run the js file do `'node index.js'`
+To use the code, download code and to complile js file use `npm run tsc`, then to run the js file do `node index.js`